About end-to-end encryption

 WhatsApp considers chats with businesses that use the WhatsApp Business app or manage and store customer messages themselves to be end-to-end encrypted.
 Once the message is received, it will be subject to the business’s own privacy practices.
 The business may designate a number of employees, or even other vendors, to process and respond to the message.

-Payments on WhatsApp, which are available in select countries, enable transfers between accounts at financial institutions.
+Payments on WhatsApp, which is available in select countries, enable transfers between accounts at financial institutions.
 Card and bank numbers are stored encrypted and in a highly-secured network.
 However, because financial institutions can’t process transactions without receiving information related to these payments, these payments aren’t end-to-end encrypted.

 What's the "Verify Security Code" screen in the contact info screen?

-Note: The verification process is optional for end-to-end encrypted chats, and only used to confirm that the messages and calls you send are end-to-end encrypted.
+Note: The verification process is optional for end-to-end encrypted chats, and is only used to confirm that the messages and calls you send are end-to-end encrypted.

 - Open the chat.